awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

       ps aux | grep -E 'greengrass.*daemon'
       ```

-      If the output contains a `root` entry for `/greengrass/ggc/packages/1.6.0/bin/daemon`, then the daemon is running\.
+      If the output contains a `root` entry for `/greengrass/ggc/packages/1.7.0/bin/daemon`, then the daemon is running\.
 **Note**
-The version in the path depends on the AWS Greengrass Core software version that's installed on your core device\.
+The version in the path depends on the AWS IoT Greengrass Core software version that's installed on your core device\.

    1. To start the daemon: